alidcastano/nuxt-content/README.md

 ```

-Page data is extracted from the file name, but can also be specified inside the front-matter of the respective file.
+By default, page specific data is extracted from the file name, but it can also be specified inside the front-matter of the respective file.

 ```js
 // `nuxt.config.js`